Last modified — 05 Sep 2025

 \(\left( A\cap B\right) \cup C \, = \, \left( A\cup C\right) \cap \left( B\cup C\right)\)

-To prove two events are equal as above, the general approach is to show both \[( A\cup B )^{c} \subseteq A^{c}\cap B^{c}\] and \[A^{c}\cap B^{c} \subseteq ( A\cup B ) ^{c}.\]
+To prove the theorem it is sufficient to show that \[ ( A\cup B )^{c} \subseteq A^{c}\cap B^{c} \] and that \[ A^{c}\cap B^{c} \subseteq ( A\cup B ) ^{c} \]

-take any \(\omega \in ( A\cup B )^c\), we must have \(\omega \notin A \cup B\);
+Take any \(\omega \in ( A\cup B )^c\), then we must have \(\omega \notin A \cup B\);

-This implies \(\omega \notin A\) and \(\omega \notin B\) (because if either \(\omega \in A\) or \(\omega \in B\) then we’d have \(\omega \in A \cup B\)).
+This implies that \(\omega \notin A\) and \(\omega \notin B\) (because if either \(\omega \in A\) or \(\omega \in B\) then we’d have \(\omega \in A \cup B\));

-Hence \(\omega \in A^c\) and \(\omega \in B^c\),
+Hence: \(\omega \in A^c\) and \(\omega \in B^c\);

-This is the same as \(\omega \in A^c \cap B^c\).
+Which is the same as \(\omega \in A^c \cap B^c\);

-That is, \(\omega \in ( A\cup B )^c\) implies \(\omega \in A^c \cap B^c\) which is \[( A\cup B ) ^{c} \, \subseteq \, A^{c}\cap B^{c}.\]
+Thus, we showed that \(\omega \in ( A\cup B )^c\) implies \(\omega \in A^c \cap B^c\).
+In other words, that \[( A\cup B ) ^{c} \, \subseteq \, A^{c}\cap B^{c} \, .\]

-Try it yourself to prove \(A^{c}\cap B^{c} \subseteq ( A\cup B ) ^{c}\).
+We leave it to you to prove that \(A^{c}\cap B^{c} \subseteq ( A\cup B ) ^{c}\).

-The power set of \(\Omega\) (denoted \(2^\Omega\)) is the set of all possible subsets of \(\Omega\).
-Example: Suppose \(\Omega \ = \ \{ 1,2,3 \}\).
-Then \[2^{\Omega } \, = \Bigl\{ \varnothing , \{ 1\} , \{ 2 \} , \{ 3 \} , \{ 1,2 \} , \{ 1,3 \} , \{ 2,3 \}, \{ 1, 2, 3 \} \Bigr\}\]
+For example, if \(\Omega \ = \ \{ 1,2,3 \}\) then: \[2^{\Omega } \, = \Bigl\{ \varnothing , \{ 1\} , \{ 2 \} , \{ 3 \} , \{ 1,2 \} , \{ 1,3 \} , \{ 2,3 \}, \{ 1, 2, 3 \} \Bigr\}\]

 The symbol \(\varnothing\) denotes the empty set.